-Long title that, and potentially an off putting one too!
+Long title that Not your Ultimate Guide to Gluten Free Bread, potentially an off putting one too!
 Who would want to read a guide to Gluten Free Bread that’s not advertising itself as ‘Total’ ‘Ultimate’ or the ‘Best’ … truth is, what you’re about to read is a realistic guide to all the white loaves that Bethany and I could buy within a 10 mile radius from various well known supermarkets.
 Kind of your average Joe review by a nearly 40 year old and a painfully honest nearly 12 year old.

 Remember, unless someone has scoured the planet and brought a loaf from every supermarket, independent bakers and online suppliers, then no, their guide is neither ultimate nor total…and they didn’t have a Bethany to act as their critic!